 Q: Do physical therapists have specialist certifications in areas of expertise?

 A: Some physical therapists choose to advance their knowledge and expertise in specialty areas such as pediatrics, neurology, sports or geriatrics to name a few.
 To achieve these certifications, they must sit for specialist certification exams, and have completed a minimum of 2,000 hours of direct patient care in the specialty area.
 Other specific requirements may apply based on specialty area.
-Specialist certifications can be held in the areas of Cardiovascular and Pulmonary, Clinical Electrophysiologic, Geriatric, Neurologic, Orthopedic, Pediatric, Sports, and Women’s Health (approved for status, available in 2009).
+Specialist certifications can be held in the areas of Cardiovascular and Pulmonary, Clinical Electrophysiology, Geriatric, Neurologic, Orthopedic, Pediatric, Sports, and Women’s Health (approved for status, available in 2009).

 Q: How can I lobby Congress to support physical therapy legislation?